Metro-Records/la-metro-councilmatic/README.md

 Every hour, DataMade scrapes the Legistar Web API and makes the results available on the Open Civic Data API, which hosts standardized data patterns about government organizations, people, legislation, and events.
 Metro Board Reports relies upon this data.

-The django-councilmatic app comes with a `import_data` management command, which populates your database with content loaded from the OCD API.
+The django-councilmatic app comes with an `import_data` management command, which populates your database with content loaded from the OCD API.
 You can explore the nitty-gritty of this code [here](https://github.com/datamade/django-councilmatic/blob/master/councilmatic_core/management/commands/import_data.py).

-Running the `import_data` command may take a few minutes, depending on volume:
+Run the `import_data` command, which may take a few minutes, depending on volume:

 ```bash
 python manage.py import_data